Ishaan-RS/Book_Categorizer/README.md

-# Book_Categorizer
-A book categorizer which predicts the genre of any book by reading its title and its author.

-This NN model gets trained on custom generated book dataset and uses text vectorization to predict a book's genre.
+# Book Genre Categorizer using RNN-LSTM

+This repository contains a Recurrent Neural Network (RNN) model utilizing Long Short-Term Memory (LSTM) architecture to predict the genre of any book based on its title and author.
+The model is trained on a custom-generated dataset and leverages text vectorization to convert book titles and authors into vectors that serve as input features for genre prediction.

+## Features:
+* RNN-LSTM Architecture: Designed to handle the sequential nature of text data for accurate genre prediction.
+* Text Vectorization: Converts titles and authors into a vector dictionary, providing a robust foundation for the model's predictions.
+* Custom Dataset: Trained on a dataset specifically generated for this project, ensuring relevance and performance.

+## Setup:
+* **Dataset Path**: Before running the model, make sure to specify the path to your dataset at the beginning of the code.
+This is crucial for the model to load and train on the data correctly.
+* **Dependencies**: Ensure you have all necessary libraries installed, which can typically be done via requirements.txt (if provided).

+## Inspiration:
-It was inspired by the well-known Language Toxicity NN model.
+This model was inspired by the well-known Language Toxicity Neural Network model, adapting similar principles to categorize books based on textual information.

-Everything is done, just REMEMBER:- DO ADD THE PATH TO THE DATASET IN THE BEGINNING.
-Rest is done.
+## Usage:
+* Clone the repository.
+* Set the path to your dataset in the code.
+* Train the model and evaluate its performance.

-Happy Learning👍
+Happy Learning! 👍